jbrinkman/apiweaver/README.md

 - SLF4J logging integration with configurable log levels and file output
 - Robust error recovery and detailed error reporting for debugging

+- Main workflow orchestration with complete component coordination
+- Progress reporting and user feedback with verbose mode support
+- H2 element validation with warnings for multiple matches
+- Integration tests for complete workflow scenarios

 ### 🚧 In Development

-- Main workflow orchestration and error handling
+- Maven build configuration and executable JAR creation

 ## Requirements